-The Board comprises four directors – a joint chairman and CEO, Jeremy Asher, who has executive responsibilities, including the day-today management and financial control of the Company, and two non-executive directors: Peter Taylor and David M Thomas, the sole independent non-executive director.
+The Board comprises three directors – a joint chairman and CEO, Jeremy Asher, who has executive responsibilities, including the day-today management and financial control of the Company, and two independent non-executive directors: Dr Mark Enfield and Paula Brancato.

 The Board is aware that the QCA Code advises that save in exceptional circumstances, the chairman should not also fulfil the role of chief executive.
 Given the current size and stage of the Company, Tower notes that this combined role is merited in the short-term, given current resource constraints although this will be monitored as the Company grows.